Edyta Śliwińska: Dancing with the Stars

-In the debut season of Dancing with the Stars in June 2005, Śliwińska partnered boxing champion Evander Holyfield, with whom she placed 5th in the competition.
+In the first season of Dancing with the Stars in June 2005, Śliwińska partnered boxing champion Evander Holyfield, with whom she placed 5th in the competition.

 For the second season, she was paired with actor George Hamilton, and again came in 5th place.

-With the third season, her partner was actor Joey Lawrence, and the couple achieved 3rd place. Śliwińska and Lawrence were part of the first performance tour of the show from December 19, 2006 to February 11, 2007.
+With the third season, her partner was actor Joey Lawrence, and the couple achieved 3rd place. Śliwińska and Lawrence were part of the first performance tour of the show from December 19, 2006, to February 11, 2007.

-For Season 4, she originally had Vincent Pastore as her partner, but Pastore dropped out after a week of training, as he was unable to keep up with the hard pace of preparation.
+For season 4, she originally had Vincent Pastore as her partner, but Pastore withdrew after a week of training, as he was unable to keep up with the hard pace of preparation.
 On March 2, John Ratzenberger was announced to be Pastore's replacement, giving Ratzenberger the least time of any celebrity to prepare for the series at the time.
 On May 1, 2007, Sliwinska and Ratzenberger became the sixth couple eliminated from the competition, with a finish of 6th place.

-In Season 5, Śliwińska was partnered with soap opera actor Cameron Mathison.
-They became the eighth couple eliminated before the Semi-Finals, with a finish of 5th place for the third time.
+In season 5, Śliwińska was partnered with soap opera actor Cameron Mathison.
+They became the eighth couple eliminated before the semi-finals, with a finish of 5th place for the third time.

-In Season 6 her partner was NFL player Jason Taylor.
+In season 6, her partner was NFL player Jason Taylor.
 They won second place, giving Śliwińska her best finish to date.

-In Season 7, Śliwińska and her partner American Comedian and Roastmaster Jeffrey Ross were the first couple voted off.
+In season 7, Śliwińska and her partner American Comedian and Roastmaster Jeffrey Ross were the first couple to be eliminated.
 They did not get their chance to show their Quickstep.
 During practice, Ross suffered an eye injury.
 Misty May-Treanor had suffered a leg injury in week three of the competition, and since she wanted to show America her Jive, Śliwińska danced it for her on the next night's result show.
 After week six, Śliwińska temporarily replaced Julianne Hough as Cody Linley's professional partner until Hough recovered from surgery scheduled on October 28, 2008.

-In Season 8, Śliwińska was paired with NFL player Lawrence Taylor.
-They were eliminated in the seventh week of the show on April 21, 2009 with the lowest judged score of 21 and came in 7th place.
+In season 8, Śliwińska was paired with NFL player Lawrence Taylor.
+They were eliminated in the seventh week of the show on April 21, 2009, with the lowest judged score of 21 and came in 7th place.

-For Season 9, Śliwińska was paired with Ashley Hamilton, George Hamilton's son.
+For season 9, Śliwińska was paired with Ashley Hamilton, George Hamilton's son.
 They were eliminated first making Sliwinska the third professional to come in last more than once along with Alec Mazo (her husband), Jonathan Roberts, and Tristan MacManus.

-For Season 10, it was announced on March 2, 2010 that she would be partnered up with soap opera star Aiden Turner.
-They were voted off in the fourth week of the competition and came in 9th place.
+For season 10, it was announced on March 2, 2010, that she would be partnered up with soap opera star Aiden Turner.
+They were eliminated in the fourth week of the competition and came in 9th place.

-On March 2, 2016 it was announced that Śliwińska would return for season 22 after an eleven-season hiatus and is partnered with journalist Geraldo Rivera.
-The couple was the first to be eliminated on Week 2 of competition.
+On March 2, 2016, it was announced that Śliwińska would return for season 22 after an eleven-season hiatus and is partnered with journalist Geraldo Rivera.
+The couple was the first to be eliminated on the second week of competition.